Skip to content

 Go Green Hanborough

-They are starting small, with four key members, but aiming big to engage with the local community to work with households, community organisations and businesses to encourage them to reduce their energy usage and to switch to renewable energy sources.
+Starting with four key members but aiming to engage widely, the group works with households, community organisations and businesses to encourage energy reduction and a switch to renewable sources.

-They held their inaugural event on Saturday 1 March 2025, with a stall outside Hanborough Coop, and had over 30 conversations with local people on reducing energy demand and increasing home energy efficiency.
-Working closely with other low carbon groups; Green TEA and Freeland Energy Group, they played an active part in the Big Home Energy Day at Eynsham Village Hall and participated in a thermal image training workshop for CAPZero residents.
+Their inaugural event in March 2025 – a stall outside Hanborough Co-op – generated over 30 conversations with local people about reducing energy demand and improving home energy efficiency.
+Working closely with Green TEA and Freeland Energy Group, they also played an active part in the Big Home Energy Day at Eynsham Village Hall and took part in a thermal imaging training workshop for CAPZero residents.

 Stuart Brooks, Founder Member